crabominable/recipe-app/README.md

 ### What technologies and skills were used?

 We consume two external APIs, themealdb.com and thecocktaildb.com.
 The functionalities related to local storage were separated into two different files, a helper for validations and a storage to store.
-Figma was used for the design of the interface, and for the development of the front end, we used JavaScript, React, css, ContextApi and hooks!